sthysel/cv/README.md

 I held various positions within the company:

-### Software Development Manager and EXCO 'New Products' process owner
+### Software Development Manager and EXCO ‘New Products’ process owner

 My responsibilities as EXCO member and Software Development Manager overlapped.
 I was responsible for the development of new products and